sourcegraph/sourcegraph-public-snapshot/doc/admin/external_services/postgres.md

 ### Kubernetes

-Update the `PG*` and `CODEINTEL_PG*` environment variables in the `sourcegraph-frontend` deployment YAML file to point to the external frontend (`pgsql`) and code intelligence (`codeintel-db`) PostgreSQL instances, respectively.
+Update the `PG*` and `CODEINTEL_PG*` environment variables in the `sourcegraph-frontend` deployment YAML file to point to the external frontend (`pgsql`) and code navigation (`codeintel-db`) PostgreSQL instances, respectively.
 Again, these must not point to the same database or the Sourcegraph instance will refuse to start.

 You are then free to remove the now unused `pgsql` and `codeintel-db` services and deployments from your cluster.